Priscilla Enriquez, chief giving officer at Sacramento Region Community Foundation, offers her insight into urban farming in the Capital Region.

-Mike Testa, CEO of Visit Sacramento, offers his insight into what the city has to offer tourists.
-For more from Testa, check out “The Little Music Festival That Was” in our August issue.
+John Paul, CEO of Spiral Internet, offers his insight into rural broadband capabilities.
+For more from Paul, check out “The Long Reach” in our September issue.
 Sign up for our newsletter and we’ll email you when it’s available online.

 It took four years to write my thriller, but only three months to see it morph from a 122,000-word computer file to a book available on Amazon and at local bookstores.

 Sacramento Mayor Darrell Steinberg has a decidedly unique perspective on the role of government borne of experience few can match: he is a former city councilman, California assemblymember and senate president who has come home to local government.
 We sat down with him to talk about his vision for the city.

 Randy Roberts, deputy director of the Manetti Shrem Museum of Art, offers her insight into the essential role of museums as community organizations.

 The process of starting a business on a shoestring budget without external help or capital.
 Such startups fund the development of their company through internal cash flow.

 Now in the middle of the summer months, energy usage throughout California inevitably has become a significant issue on the minds of millions of residents.
 Underscoring this reality will, of course, be the sticker shock that many Californians will experience when they open those summertime utility bills.